 - TSYS Integration SDK for iOS

 How much does a mobile payment gateway integration cost?

-The cost of the mobile application payment gateway integration depends on the complexity of the project, the time needed for integration, and the developer’s rate.
+The cost of integrating a payment gateway into a mobile app depends on the project’s complexity, the time needed for integration, and the developer’s rate.

 There are two options for you to consider: hiring a professional web developer or working with a web development company.
-Working with an agency costs more, however, you get not only the coding service but also the project management, testing, suggestions based on the previous payment gateway integration experience.
+Working with an agency costs more.
+However, you get the coding service and the project management, testing, and suggestions based on the previous payment gateway integration experience.

 Our Client’s Success Stories of Mobile Payment Gateway Integration

 Eat an elephant one bite at a time.
-Mobile app payment gateway integration is a complex task that includes not only the coding activities, but also design thinking, user testing, and good project management.
+Mobile app payment gateway integration is a complex task that includes coding activities, design thinking, user testing, and good project management.

 At KindGeek, we believe in the customer-first approach, especially when it comes to such things as adding payments in an app.
-Your users’ checkout experience is what makes them come back (or not!).
+Your users’ checkout experience makes them return (or not!).
 For this reason, we include a discovery phase in each mobile payment gateway integration project to learn more about the customers’ needs and choose the best payment gateway provider.